 My first Christmas season after losing a child was incredibly difficult.
 I found myself realizing that my life could be split into two sections: B.C. and A.D.
 Okay, no, I’m not that old; this time is means B.C. as Before Child-loss and A.D. for After Death.
 The versions of me that are not the same since losing my babies.
 Normally the one to decorate for Christmas the day after Thanksgiving, I no longer wanted to even see the lights, stockings, or tree.
 It was hard to exude cheer when I struggled to have joy.

 But something changed.
 While my new perspective often made normal situations seem unbearable, it also deepened my understanding of many verses in Scripture.
-With the Advent of Christ’s birth being celebrated, words like “Wonderful Counselor” and “Prince of Peace” took on a new meaning, as well as the Holy Spirit being described as our “Comforter.”
+With the Advent of Christ’s birth being celebrated, words like “Wonderful Counselor” and “Prince of Peace” took on a new meaning, as well as the Holy Spirit is described as our “Comforter.”

 This is exactly what I needed.